 Conspiracy theory — A belief that a significant event or situation is secretly caused or controlled by a group of powerful actors working in secret against the public interest.
 Characterized by: unfalsifiability (counterevidence is incorporated as additional proof of the conspiracy), centralization (everything connects to a central malevolent force), and resistance to expert consensus.

 Conspiracy thinking (conspiracism) — A generalized tendency to explain events through conspiracies, independent of specific belief content.
-People high in conspiracy thinking tend to believe multiple conspiracy theories simultaneously, even when those theories are mutually contradictory.
+People high in conspiracy thinking tend to believe multiple conspiracy theories simultaneously, even when those theories are mutually contradictory — a finding that suggests the underlying drive is not belief in any specific narrative but a generalized epistemic orientation.

 Pattern-finding (apophenia) — The tendency to perceive meaningful connections between unrelated things.
 A cognitive trait that helped our ancestors detect predators in rustling bushes even when the sound was just wind.
 In modern contexts, pattern-finding can produce false pattern recognition: seeing conspiracies in coincidences, or seeing patterns in random data.